FLYINGKRIPTO/GoChat/README.md

 Firebase Chat application
 Prepared a Chat application on Firebase,
 ## Features
-Chat with different users,
+-Chat with different users,
-see if they are online or not, upload profile pictures
+-see if they are online or not,
+-upload profile pictures

 ## Built on
-Firebase Authentication through Email and Password Firebase Realtime Database for storing users data and chats Firebase Storage for uploading users profile picture
+-Firebase Authentication through Email and Password -Firebase Realtime Database for storing users data and chats -Firebase Storage for uploading users profile picture

 ## More features to be added soon
-see if user has seen your message or not notification on new message arrival
+-see if user has seen your message or not -notification on new message arrival